 Lesson #3: Options is the quickest way to dilute yourself

-Especially in the bay area, employees and advisors are notoriously known for asking for a quarter of a percent to a half a percent in equity.
-By all means, good employees deserve a lot of shares as they are getting paid less to work for you than would if they worked for a Google or a Facebook.
+Especially in the Bay area, employees and advisors are notoriously known for asking for a quarter of a percent to a half a percent in equity.
+By all means, good employees deserve a lot of shares as they are getting paid less to work for you than they would have had they worked for Google or Facebook.

-But where we made the mistake is we signed on a ton of advisors and gave many of them what they wanted early on.
-This caused us to use up our option pool faster than we should have, so when we raised our next round we had to refresh our options pool to a full 10%.
-This caused my co-founder and I to get diluted more than we would have liked to.
+We made the mistake when we signed on a ton of advisors and gave many of them what they wanted early on.
+This caused us to use up our option pool faster than we would have otherwise, so when we raised our next round, we had to refresh our options pool to a full 10%.
+This caused my co-founder and me to get diluted more than we would have liked.
 This wasn’t the fault of our advisors as they provided a ton of value, but we should have done a better job negotiating.

 Treat your options as if they are gold.
-Hold onto them so you can give it to your key employees.
-If an advisor wants a lot of shares, make sure they give you a written contract on what they are going to provide you for those shares.
+Hold onto them so you can give them to your key employees.
+If an advisor wants a lot of shares, make sure he/she gives you a written contract on what he/she is going to provide you with for those shares.

-And keep in mind that if an advisor has a big personal brand, they probably won’t have much time to help you.
-So get a written contract on what they are going to provide you for the shares.
-(This is only necessary if they are requesting a lot of shares)
+Also keep in mind that if an advisor has a big personal brand, the advisor probably won’t have much time to help you.
+So, get a written contract on what that person is going to provide you with for the shares.
+(This is only necessary if the advisor is requesting a lot of shares.)

 Lesson #4: 90% of startup networking events are a waste of time

-Look for attendee lists before you register for conferences or networking events.
-Make sure there are either potential clients or people who are a lot smarter than you at these events.
+Look at attendee lists before you register for conferences or networking events.
+Make sure there are either potential clients or people who are a lot smarter than you are at these events.
 If you are the one teaching the room on how to run a company, something is off.
-You can only learn if people smarter than you, are at the event.
+You can only learn if people who are smarter than you are at the event.